More Bob Dylan

 - Boasting superb Double Plus (A++) sound throughout, this vintage Columbia 360 pressing of Dylan’s 1965 release is guaranteed to blow the doors off any other Highway 61 Revisited you’ve heard – exceptionally quiet vinyl too

 - In the same way Sgt.
-Pepper changed music a mere two years later, Highway 61 Revisited left all of Dylan’s contemporaries behind, scrambling to keep up with the standard it set
+Pepper changed music a mere two years later, Highway 61 Revisited left all of Dylan’s contemporaries behind, scrambling to keep up with the standard he set

 We had a big stack of 360s and Red Labels with good stampers to compare for this shootout.
 On the better copies, the bottom end was punchy with real weight and the soundfield was open, spacious and so transparent.

 Of course, the music is GENIUS.
 What separates the best copies from the also-rans is more than just rich, sweet, full-bodied sound.
 The better copies make Dylan’s voice more palpable — he’s simply more of a solid, three dimensional, real presence between the speakers.
 You can hear the nuances of his delivery more clearly on a copy like this.